erikeldridge/app-quality-cookbook/preface.md

 By engineering quality, I mean tools used to maintain quality, with an emphasis on automation.

-I call this a "cookbook" because it focuses on a set of verifyable outcomes, like the recipes in a cookbook.
+I call this a "cookbook" because it focuses on a set of verifiable outcomes, like the recipes in a cookbook.

-This book biases toward accomodating inexperienced developers, developing applications, cutting scope over quality, holding systems responsible, collaborating, iterating, and having fun.
+This book biases toward accommodating inexperienced developers, developing applications, cutting scope over quality, holding systems responsible, collaborating, iterating, and having fun.

 A broad range of developers can use the tools in this book, but to ensure accessibility, I include the basics for getting started.